 IMPACT OF OVERPAYMENT

 Following the introduction of severity-based MS-DRGs, hospitals appeared to be over-coding to obtain higher payments.
 With the American Taxpayer Relief Act of 2012, Congress estimated that CMS would recoup $11 billion in alleged overpayments from 2012 – 2017 through its Recovery Auditor Program for Fee for Service Medicare.
 In turn, Commercial payers began to increase their auditing programs as well.
-The results evidenced that health plans across the spectrum can be paying up to an average $3 – 6 million of overpayments per 100,000 participants due to coding and billing errors.
+The results evidenced that health plans across the spectrum can be paying up to an average of $3 – 6 million of overpayments per 100,000 participants due to coding and billing errors.
 This reduces cash reserves available for member benefits and significantly reduces the plan’s profitability.
-Retrospective auditing programs provide access to seek recovery on approximately 70% of the received claims, while pre-payment auditing achieves a higher rate of overpayment prevention up to 95% of the time, while stabilizing cash reserves.
+Retrospective auditing programs provide access to seek recovery on approximately 70% of the received claims, while pre-payment auditing achieves a higher rate of overpayment prevention up to 95% of the time while stabilizing cash reserves.